-A faculty made up of child life specialists as well as program directors and supervisory staff in health care settings
+A faculty made up Certified Child Life Specialists as well as program directors and supervisory staff in health care settings

 Cutting-edge preparation in alignment with the Child Life Council standards and guidelines

-The Child Life Program prepares students for careers as certified child life specialists in both hospital and community health care environments.
-Students develop the skills necessary to promote family-centered care and learn how to work with children and their families who are living with the realities of chronic or terminal illness, surgery, trauma, injuries and disabilities.
+The Child Life Program prepares students for careers as Certified Child Life Specialists in both hospital and community health care environments.
+Students develop the skills necessary to promote family-centered care and learn how to work with children and their families who are living with the realities of chronic and acute surgery, trauma, injuries and disabilities.
 Students learn developmentally meaningful ways of working with children and their families in health care settings.

 Through the program, students gain an understanding of medical issues coupled with a firm grounding in practice.
 This combination of theory and practice serves as an excellent support for child life specialists who work with children, youth and families.
 Students learn to advocate for children and their families, prepare children for medical procedures, teach children and their families about their illness, minimize stress and anxiety for children and their families, create opportunities that strengthen self-esteem and independence, provide non-pharmacological techniques to comfort children, and provide normal life experiences that promote optimal growth and development.

 The Child Life Council grants Child Life Professional Certification.
-Upon completion of our child life master's degree, graduates will have satisfied the course requirements, will have completed the Child Life Council's mandated 480 hour internship in a child life program supervised by certified child life specialists, and will be prepared to take the certification examination given by the Child Life Council at selected locations.
+Upon completion of our child life master's degree, graduates will have satisfied the course requirements, will have completed the Child Life Council's mandated 480 hour internship in a child life program supervised by Certified Child Life Specialists, and will be prepared to take the certification examination administered by the Child Life Council at selected locations.
 For more information, contact the Child Life Council at (301) 881-7090 or http://www.childlife.org.

 Courses at Bank Street provide students with the opportunity to engage in readings, discussions, direct experience, and reflection, encouraging a constant interplay between theory and practice.
 Explore the courses for the Child Life program.